A woman has shared a post on social media describing how she used a ‘chip clip’ to relieve an intense migraine she had had for 12 hours.

 'I googled fast relief for migraines and it pulled up something called Aculief.
 I glanced at the counter and saw this chip clip and decided it would do about the same thing.
 Within one minute I had some relief, and within twenty my pain was reduced by half!!’

-Elizabeth’s post has been shared 194 thousand times and there are several comments with one person saying, ‘This is very interesting so glad u got relief I was watching a programme about ‘spots on ur hands’ pressure spots and where ur clip is placed was one of them good luck with this x’
+Elizabeth’s post has been shared 194 thousand times and there are several comments with one person saying, ‘This is very interesting so glad u got the relief I was watching a program about 'spots on ur hands' pressure spots and where ur clip is placed was one of them good luck with this x’